 - Explicit cutover date if changing for new work only.

 The RFC doesn’t have to be heavyweight.
 A paragraph in a shared doc, reviewed by two or three people, approved by a named owner.
-The value isn’t the document — it’s the forcing function that prevents conventions from changing by PR comment.
+The value isn’t the document.
+It’s the forcing function that prevents conventions from changing by PR comment.

 Decide: migrate, grandfather, or both